I was eager to hike the Grand Canyon long before I began publishing Backpacker magazine in 1973.

 Of course, by then our stress released, we had an uproariously foolish time cavorting about the stream all afternoon.

-We made camp by the creek that night and explored the area before continuing on down to the Colorado where we set up our next camp.
+We made camp by the creek that night and explored the area before continuing on down to the Colorado River where we set up our fifth camp.

 We spent the next day, lazily exploring the area as well as the ancient Indian granaries high up on the canyon wall.

-Time to face the Main Challenge – crossing the treacherous Colorado River in our dinky rubber raft and plastic paddles.
+Time to face our Main Challenge – crossing the treacherous Colorado River in our dinky rubber raft and plastic paddles.

-Could we do it without getting swept down river into one of its notorious, tumultuous rapids?
+Could we do it without getting swept down-river into one of its notorious rapids?

 We tied an end of the climbing rope to the boat “just in case.”

-Setting off from the riverbank was no problem.
+Setting off from the riverbank with his pack was no problem.

-Holding our breath as he headed out, into the fast water mid-stream.
+We held our breath as he headed out into the fast water.

 The current immediately caught him and rapidly drew him down river!

-Kenn bent his paddling cross-ways to the current.
-It was rapidly carrying him downstream.
+Kenn bent his paddling cross-ways to the current, which was rapidly carrying him downstream.

-He got out, pulled it ashore, stood up and waved to us.
+He got out, stood up, waved and yelled to us.

-We whooped and hollered back and forth even though impossible to hear each other above the roar of the river.
+We whooped and hollered back even though it was impossible for us to hear each other above the roar of the river.

 It took four more round trips and the better part of the day before we were all ashore and having a late lunch.

-After re-assembling our gear we hiked another mile to the confluence of the Little Colorado where we made our ninth night’s camp.
+After re-assembling our gear we hiked another mile to the confluence of the Little Colorado where we made our eleventh night’s camp.

-Our next day we day-hiked up the Little Colorado to the Navajo Indian sacred site of the Sipipu, a hot spring which has built up a tower of travertine over which it flows into the Little Colorado.
+Our next day we day-hiked up the Little Colorado to the Navajo Indian sacred Sipipu site.
+It’s a hot spring which has a built-up tower of travertine over which the hot water flows down into the Little Colorado.

 We respectfully did not go near it.
-Took some pictures, had lunch and began a pleasant body float back down the Little Colorado to its emptying into the Colorado River.
+We took pictures, had lunch and began a pleasant body float back down the Little Colorado to where it empties into the Colorado River.

-Day Twelve we began our final hike up the Tanner to the Seventy-five Mile Creek-Tanner Canyon saddle where we made camp.
+Day Twelve we began our final hike up the Tanner to the Seventy-five Mile Creek-Tanner Canyon saddle where we made our last camp.

 This was the first night of inclement weather.
-The winds blew up and it began raining.
+The winds blew and it began raining.

 We pitched tarps from the canyon wall and snuggled up beneath them while the winds and lightning danced around the rim of the canyon where we had begun our hike.